aaronbloomfield/pdr/tutorials/other/ssh-scp.md

 `ssh` is the [**s**ecure **sh**ell](https://en.wikipedia.org/wiki/Secure_Shell)
-protocol, which will allow us to remotely login to the course lab machines (yes, the same synchronized filesystem you have access to on any of the Olsson 001 desktops during labs). `ssh` provides a way for you to use your lab account's `bash` shell without needing to be present in the room; you can work on assignments for PDR on the lab machines from anywhere in the world!
+protocol, which will allow us to remotely login to the course lab machines (yes, the same synchronized file system you have access to on any of the lab desktops during labs). `ssh` provides a way for you to use your lab account's `bash` shell without needing to be present in the room; you can work on assignments for PDR on the lab machines from anywhere.
 No graphical applications/windows, including any usage of your mouse, are available via `ssh` (well, X-11 forwarding is not enabled on our servers)-- so you will need to get comfortable with the keystrokes for `emacs`, `vim`, [or whichever other editor you use](https://xkcd.com/378/) if you plan to do your work with this